adrianmhood/adrianmhood/README.md

 ---

 Welcome!
-I'm Adrian, a solar engineer from Southern California.
-I blend my mechanical engineering background with a passion for sustainable energy, striving to enhance residential solar systems through innovative design and technology.
+I'm Adrian, a solar engineer in Southern California.
+I blend my mechanical engineering background with a passion for sustainable energy in my search for design automation.

 ---

 ### About Me
-- Bridging the gap between traditional solar engineering and modern tech advancements.
+- Bridging the gap between traditional solar engineering and new ML models.
-- Experienced in Python, AutoCAD, and pioneering in OCR for solar design.
+- Experienced in Python, AutoCAD, and solar design.

 ### Professional Experience
-- From mechatronics to solar design, I've navigated diverse engineering landscapes.
+- From mechatronics to manufacturing to solar, I have a diverse background of engineering experience.
 - Currently focused on integrating AI to streamline solar energy planning.

-### Let's Connect
+### Let's Connect!
 - Always interested in discussing new ideas in solar tech and potential collaborations.

 ---